Orion-LB/Scaffold-Stellar-Orion-Server/ORACLE_BOT_SPEC.md

   constructor(
     private config: BotConfig,
-    private networkConfig: NetworkConfig
+    private networkConfig: NetworkConfig,
   ) {
-    this.logger = new Logger('OraclePriceBot');
+    this.logger = new Logger("OraclePriceBot");
     this.metrics = new MetricsCollector();
     this.alerts = new AlertService(config.alerting);